danieldbird/total-sublime/README.md

 TTAL Textual Theme
 =================================

-A clean and modern theme for the <a href="http://www.codeux.com/textual/">Textual IRC client</a>.
+A clean and modern theme for the <a href="http://www.codeux.com/textual/" target="_blank">Textual IRC client</a>.

-Based loosely on the Sublime Text 2 text editor theme.
+Based loosely on the theme for Sublime Text 2.

 Developed by Daniel Bird.